chromium/chromium/docs/testing/chromeos_integration/README.md

 ## Guidelines for using Crosier
 Getting a DUT for local development is not easy for most developers and cros VM setup is harder than using the linux-chromeos "emulator" environment.
-We should limit the usage of Crosier to avoid DUT testing when possible.
+We should limit the usage of Crosier and avoid DUT testing when possible.
+Running ChromeOS integration tests on DUT is only recommended for tests exercising hardware components (e.g. graphics tests) or testing communication with OS daemons (e.g. Bluetooth daemon).

 The preferred order when adding a new test:
 - unit_tests, ash_unittests, browser_tests in linux-chromeos environment
 - unit_tests, chromeos_integration_tests on a ChromeOS VM
 - unit_tests, chromeos_integration_tests on a ChromeOS device (DUT)